-To foster the spirit of continual learning, we offer all our full time bootcamp students a chance to take a free elective!
+To foster the spirit of continual learning, we offer all our full time bootcamp students a chance to take electives at community pricing.
 Our students can any one of our part time courses, from Digital Marketing and Growth Hacking to our up and coming Blockchain course.
 These electives - for those who choose to complete them - add flavour to the intense technical skills they build in the bootcamp, allowing them to further customise their knowledge base to best complement their interests.

 We train our students primarily in technical skills, however, we know that if they want to land the career of their dreams, other skills need to be sharpened as well.
 Our students stellar knowledge of Angular or amazing proficiency in building SQL databases won’t be useful if they can’t demonstrate work culture fit in an interview.

 We hold a variety of workshops on topics such as self-branding, invite certified coaches in to teach about learning optimization, spend one-on-one time to clean up CVs and perform mock interview after mock interview until our students crush it.